karatelabs/karate/README.md

 ## Reading Files

 Karate makes re-use of payload data, utility-functions and even other test-scripts as easy as possible.
 Teams typically define complicated JSON (or XML) payloads in a file and then re-use this in multiple scripts.
 Keywords such as [`set`](#set) and [`remove`](#remove) allow you to to 'tweak' payload-data to fit the scenario under test.
 You can imagine how this greatly simplifies setting up tests for boundary conditions.
-And such re-use makes it easier to re-factor tests when needed, which is great for maintainability,
+And such re-use makes it easier to re-factor tests when needed, which is great for maintainability.

 > Note that the [`set` (multiple)](#set-multiple) keyword can build complex, nested JSON (or XML) from scratch in a data-driven manner, and you may not even need to read from files for many situations.
 Test data can be within the main flow itself, which makes scripts highly readable.